 No need to reinvent the wheel with this one.
 I have children ages 10-4 and ALL of them understand the Green, Yellow, & Red chart.
 You start your clip on green every day.
 Yellow is a warning that you need to check your behavior.
 And red means you are losing out on electronics, a fun activity, and you can forget getting to stay up late!

-I made a faces chart which you are welcome to print it out, but you can make it with just colored squares with words or even add colors like purple for extra good behavior.
+I made a faces chart which you are welcome to print for FREE (scroll to the box below), but you can make it with just colored squares with words or even add colors like purple for extra good behavior.

 Next project was creating a SUMMER RULES list.